andher1802/geomodelling_challenge/README.md

 ## Run the package

 There is a main script already prepared for running the workflow of the package in the main_pipeline folder `compute_ndvi_images.py`.
-This script do the search on the datacatalog between two dates and an intersect input geometry, computes the NDVI, and saves the result in the output folder in raster format (.tif with the same crs than the original sentinel image):
+This script performs the search on the datacatalog between two dates (time range for the analysis) and an intersected input geometry.
+Then it computes the NDVI for each resulting image in the catalog, and saves the result in raster format (.tif files with the same crs than the original sentinel image):

-To run the script you should open a terminal and from the root folder (geomodelling_challenge-main or root in the case of the docker option) in type:
+To run the script you should open a terminal and from the root folder (geomodelling_challenge-main or root in the case of the docker container) and type:

 - `python main_pipeline/compute_ndvi_images.py --start_date <start_date> --end_date <end_date>`